-I don’t buy object-relational mapping.
-It’s not because JPA or its implementations aren’t well written, but because the concept itself robs capability in exchange for conveniences we don’t really need.
+I don’t buy object-relational mapping, at least not in Java.
+It's not because JPA or its implementations aren't well written, but because the concept itself robs capability in exchange for conveniences we don't really need.

 Relational databases have a lot to offer.
 SQL is a rich language that can perform complex queries, bulk data updates, computations, summaries, and more.
 It can address not just rows but individual columns, and it can join tables even if they weren't formally set up to be joined.
 By contrast, ORM takes a limited view of the database as a series of objects to be manipulated individually and atomically.
 Create, read, update, delete.